 France remains high on the list of dream destinations for would-be retirees.
 Great quality of life, specialized care systems, social security, and reliable healthcare are some of France’s attractions.
 Here is a list of things to consider before retiring in France as an ex-pat.

 Like any other country, housing rents in France differ significantly across major cities and small towns.
 Housing is 70-95% pricier in Paris than in southern cities like Perpignan, Marseille, and Nice.
 An average one-bedroom apartment in central Paris would cost about EUR 1,100 monthly.
 Still, France is cheaper than several other developed countries.
 Average rents in France are 38% lower than in the US and 7% lower than in Germany.
 Monthly utilities in France also cost about 32% less than in Germany.

 Social security and pension

-Like many developed nations France is an ageing society.
+Like many developed nations, France is an aging society.
 In 2019 the National Institute of Statistics and Economic Studies (INSEE) estimated the proportion of people over 60 in France to be 27%.
 This warrants special provisions for seniors, such as for getting around.
 France has a brilliant rail system.
-The Société nationale des chemins de fer français (National Society of French Railways or SNCF) issues the Carte Sénior, which gives 25% off on second class train fares and up to 40% off for first class fares.
+The Société Nationale des Chemins de Fer français (National Society of French Railways or SNCF) issues the Carte Sénior, which gives 25% off on second class train fares and up to 40% off for first-class fares.
 Seniors also get up to 50% discount on local TER trains during off-peak times.
 The card costs merely EUR 60 per year.
 Local transport companies also offer reduced prices for seniors.
-For example the Lignes d’Azur bus and tram company on the Riviera offers a reduced fare card.
-France’s biggest international airport, Charles de Gaulle, has a TGV (very fast train) station underneath the terminal.
+For example, the Lignes d’Azur bus and tram company on the Riviera offers a reduced fare card.
+France’s biggest international airport, Charles de Gaulle, has a TGV (high-speed train) station underneath the terminal.
 It makes getting to and from public transport and the airport terminal simpler.